aschneiderman/talon-notes/talon-for-dragon-users.md

 # Getting started

+NOTE: assuming if you're using Dragon, you're coming from Windows; see Talon docs for Linux/Mac

 ## setup
 - why have to grab kj files first?
+  - Clone kf files -- easiest is with GitHub Desktop
+  - Put it in %AppData/Talon/user
 - what is forking?
 - using gh desktop
 - try built in speech engine, Conformer, but can use Dragon